Black Stone: Meaning and symbolism

 Another tradition says that the Black Stone was originally an angel that had been placed by God in the Garden of Eden to guard Adam.
-The angel was absent when Adam ate the forbidden fruit and was punished by being turned into a jewel – the Black Stone.
-God granted it the power of speech and placed it at the top of Abu Qubays, a mountain in the historic region of Khurasan, before moving the mountain to Mecca.
-When Ibrahim took the Black Stone from Abu Qubays to build the Kaaba, the mountain asked Ibrahim to intercede with God so that it would not be returned to Khurasan and would stay in Mecca.
+The angel was absent when Adam ate the forbidden fruit and was punished by being turned into the Black Stone.
+God granted it the power of speech and placed it at the top of Abu Qubays, a mountain in the historic region of Khorasan, before moving the mountain to Mecca.
+When Abraham took the Black Stone from Abu Qubays to build the Kaaba, the mountain asked him to intercede with God so that it would not be returned to Khorasan but would stay in Mecca.

+Another tradition holds that it was brought down to Earth by "an angel from heaven".

 According to some scholars, the Black Stone was the same stone that Islamic tradition describes as greeting Muhammad before his prophethood.
 This led to a debate about whether the Black Stone's greeting comprised actual speech or merely a sound, and following that, whether the stone was a living creature or an inanimate object.
-Whichever was the case, the stone was held to be a symbol of prophethood.
+Regardless of the case, the stone was regarded as a symbol of prophethood.